LaunchCoderGirlSTL/edu-java-jsp/README.md

 Go to your web browser, and refresh the github page, and you should be able to see the code now.

 At this point, you should be done.
 You have your new project name, and you've abandoned the prior git repo with the old project name.
-Both git and eclipse know about the new name, and you have a fresh git repo that has no relationship to the original fork except for some similar code.
+Both git and intellij know about the new name, and you have a fresh git repo that has no relationship to the original fork except for some similar code.